Cape Feare: Production

 Sideshow Bob is a recurring character on The Simpsons.
-Since season three's "Black Widower" (1992), the writers have echoed the premise of Wile E. Coyote chasing the Road Runner from the 1949–1966 Looney Tunes cartoons by having Bob unexpectedly insert himself into Bart's life and attempt to kill him as revenge for the events of the Season 1 episode “Krusty Gets Busted” and the numerous other times Bart foiled his plans.
+Since season three's "Black Widower" (1992), the writers have echoed the premise of Wile E. Coyote chasing the Road Runner from the 1949–1966 Looney Tunes cartoons by having Bob unexpectedly insert himself into Bart Simpson's life and attempt to kill him as revenge for the events of the season one episode "Krusty Gets Busted" (1990) and the numerous other times Bart foiled his plans.
 Executive producer Al Jean has compared Bob's character to that of Wile E. Coyote, noting that both are intelligent yet always foiled by what they perceive as an inferior intellect.
-The scene in which Bob is stomped on by multiple elephants and bounced right back up is a reference to the Wile E. Coyote character.
+The scene in which Bob is stomped on by multiple elephants and bounced right back up is a reference to Wile E. Coyote.

 American actor Kelsey Grammer was brought in to guest star as Sideshow Bob for the third time.
 At that time, Grammer had become a household name as the lead of the television series Frasier, which was in production at the same time as this episode and would premiere on September 16, 1993.
 Grammer did not know the rake scene was extended because he had made the moan only once and was surprised when he saw the final product.
 The show's writers admire Grammer's singing voice and include a song for each appearance, including this episode.
 Alf Clausen, the primary composer for The Simpsons, commented that "[Grammer] is so great.
 He's just amazing.
 You can tell he has this love of musical theater, and he has the vocal instrument to go with it, so I know whatever I write is going to be sung the way I've heard it."

 In Planet Simpson, author Chris Turner writes that Bob is built into a highbrow snob and conservative Republican, so the writers can continually hit him with a rake and bring him down.
 He represents high culture while Krusty, one of his archenemies, represents low culture, and Bart, stuck in between, always wins out.
 In the book Leaving Springfield, David L. G. Arnold comments that Bart is a product of a "mass-culture upbringing" and thus is Bob's enemy.

 Bob's intelligence serves him in many ways.
-For example, during this episode, the parole board asks Bob why he has a tattoo that says "Die Bart, Die"; Bob replies that it is German for "The Bart, The."
+For example, during this episode, the parole board asks Bob why he has a tattoo that says "Die Bart, Die"; Bob replies that it is German for "The Bart, The".
 The board members are impressed and release him because "no one who speaks German could be an evil man" (an allusion to Adolf Hitler).
 However, his love of high culture is sometimes used against him.
 In this same episode, Bob agrees to perform the operetta H.M.S.
 Pinafore in its entirety as a last request for Bart.
 The tactic stalls Bob long enough for the police to arrest him.